zendframework/zend-expressive/doc/book/container/zend-servicemanager.md

 ### Configuration-Driven Container

 Alternately, you can use a configuration file to define the container.
-As before, we'll define our configuration in `config/config.php`, but now we'll place our service configuration in `config/services.php`:
+As before, we'll define our configuration in `config/config.php`, and our `config/services.php` file will still return our service manager instance; we'll define the service configuration in `config/dependencies.php`:

 ```php
 return [